One-week Northern Europe by train itinerary

-Explore Northern Europe by train in just one week on this rail itinerary which takes you from Amsterdam to Bruges, Paris and through the Swiss Alps on the Bernina Express scenic train to Milan.
+Explore Northern Europe by train in just one week on this rail itinerary through five countries, travelling from Amsterdam to Bruges, Paris and through the Swiss Alps on the Bernina Express scenic train to Milan.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.

-This journey through Northern Europe by train takes you through five countries – from the canals of Amsterdam and Bruges to the cosmopolitan cities of Paris and Milan, travelliing through the Alps on board one of Europe’s most beautiful train journeys.
+Take a trip through five countries on this journey through Northern Europe by train – from the canals of Amsterdam and Bruges to the cosmopolitan cities of Paris and Milan, travelling through the Alps on board one of Europe’s most beautiful train journeys.

 This one-week Northern Europe rail itinerary shows you which trains to take, how much they cost, how to book and what to see along the way.
-Take the trip in summer for Alpine flowers, sunset boat trips and picnics under the Eiffel Tower, or try it in winter for Christmas markets, ice skating on Amsterdam’s canals and snowy mountain scenery.
+Take the trip in summer for Alpine flowers, sunset boat trips and picnics by the Eiffel Tower.
+Or try it in winter for Christmas markets, ice skating on Amsterdam’s canals and snowy mountain scenery.

 One-week Northern Europe by train itinerary